Washington Mystics: Changes in the organization (2005–2007)

 The 2005 season saw deep changes in the Mystics organization.
-Former star Holdsclaw joined the Los Angeles Sparks and the team was sold by Washington Sports and Entertainment to Lincoln Holdings LLC, led by Ted Leonsis.
+Former star Holdsclaw joined the Los Angeles Sparks and the team was sold by Washington Sports and Entertainment to Ted Leonsis.
 In 2005, the team finished the regular season with a record of 16–18 and failed to make the playoffs.

 In 2006, the Mystics posted an 18–16 record thriving under star guard Alana Beard who was drafted in 2004.
 The Mystics entered the playoffs as the 4th seed.
 In the first round, Washington was ultimately swept by the Connecticut Sun, the first-seeded team in the East.

 The Mystics finished with a 16–18 record in 2007.
 In a more competitive conference, the team was satisfied by its near-.500 finish.
 However, at the end of the season, the Mystics had the same record as the New York Liberty.
 Since the Liberty won the regular-season series against the Mystics, Washington lost the tiebreaker and was eliminated from playoff contention.

 At the bottom yet again (2008)

 In 2008, the Mystics looked to build on their near-playoff appearance in a tough Eastern Conference.
-They drafted Crystal Langhorne of Maryland with the 6th pick in the 2008 WNBA Draft.
-Plagues again by coaches problems, the Mystics fell to the bottom of the East again, finishing only in front of the expansion Atlanta team.
+They drafted Crystal Langhorne of Maryland with the 6th pick in the 2008 WNBA draft.
+Plagued again by coaching problems, the Mystics fell to the bottom of the East again, finishing only in front of the expansion Atlanta team.
 The Mystics had gone through 10 coaches in 11 years of existence, the most in the WNBA.
 The Mystics front office knew it needed to completely clean out the entire coaching and management staff.